 The protagonist of our story is a young woman who is going to Japan for the first time to visit a childhood friend.
 When her friend stops responding to messages and calls, she knows something is wrong.
 She goes to investigate her missing friend’s home and is sucked into a twisted horror mystery where words and speech themselves are being stolen.
 To find her friend the protagonist must recover the stolen language piece by piece and use it to navigate through the game’s setting.

-The monster is a parasitic entity who attaches itself to a host and then is passed on.
+The monster is a parasitic entity which attaches itself to a host and then is passed on.
 It steals the name of its host and their ability to communicate.
 At the beginning of the game, the monster is still attached to the protagonist’s missing friend.
 She had been trying to contain the monster before the player’s arrival but failed.
 The entity then passes on to the player when they start snooping around and trying to solve the mystery of what happened to the friend.

 In order for the player to defeat the monster, they must recover the language that is being stolen by clearing each level and learning new language skills.
 After each level, the player discovers the name of one of the past hosts and clues about from and to whom it was passed.
 By assembling the names in the correct order, the monster can be defeated.